noccer/Toy-Robot-Test-Ruby/README.md

 - I didn't Google other solutions to the Toy robot problem.
 I wanted to do it the hard way by thoroughly understanding the problem.
 - I furthered my knowledge of scope.
-- By veering away from the brief, I managed to create a far better User Experience and
+- By veering away from the brief, I managed to create a far better User Experience.
 - I learned new ways to deal with Exceptions and how to deal with them.
 - I like the code I wrote to inform the user that they must install a gem to use the program.
 - I also like the code I wrote to prevent the user using `CTRL + C` to exit the program.